Dajbych.net

 The AtomPubClient class enables HTTP CRUD access to web resources using the AtomPub protocol.

-Like its predecessor, the SyndicationClient class proves support for RSS 2.0 and Atom 1.0 syndication formats.
+Like its predecessor, the SyndicationClient class provides support for RSS 2.0 and Atom 1.0 syndication formats.

-The XmlDocument class in the Windows.Data.Xml.Dom namespace provides easier that even before XML document manipulation.
-Inspired by JavaScript’s HTML document object model, it contains GetElementById and GetElementsByTagName methods.
-I suppose web developers will love approach this class provides.
+The XmlDocument class in the Windows.Data.Xml.Dom namespace provides easier XML document manipulation than before.
+Inspired by JavaScript’s HTML Document Object Model, it contains GetElementById and GetElementsByTagName methods.
+Web developers will likely appreciate the approach this class provides.

 TPL Dataflow

-The TDF, living in the System.Threading.Tasks.Dataflow namespace, is the foundational layer for the asynchronous and concurrent programming using Task provided in Task Parallel Library.
-It provides a high-level approach necessary to manage large amount of data.
+The TPL Dataflow (TDF), found in the System.Threading.Tasks.Dataflow namespace, is the foundational layer for asynchronous and concurrent programming using Task provided in the Task Parallel Library.
+It provides a high-level approach necessary to manage large amounts of data.